Methods of finding Inverse of a matrix:

 Lagranges inverse interpolation formula is

-interpolation a polynomial called spline S(x) is assigned to each sub interval and
+In spline interpolation a polynomial called spline S(x) is assigned to each sub interval and

 |